 The whole buzz and atmosphere for the Country Living Christmas Fair is great, it really makes you realise Christmas is just around the corner, especially as we already have snow up here on Walton’s Mountain anyway.

-So here is my recipe for Figgy Pudding Balls which are really my festive take on that fabulous quince paste that the Spanish serve with cheese.
+So here is my recipe for Figgy Pudding Balls (figgy fruit paste) which are really my festive take on that fabulous quince paste that the Spanish serve with cheese.
 I just used all those amazing dried fruits and spices we have at Christmas instead of the usual quince.

 I’ve used dried mixed fruit, dried apricots, mixed nuts, hazelnuts, dried figs, brandy, clear honey, ground cloves and sesame seeds to roll the figgy pudding balls in.